simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 as of the report end date: one row per account and held commodity (an account holding several commodities gets several rows, repeating its name), or per lot and commodity with `--lots`.
-A commodity that has been fully disposed from a displayed account gets a row with zero units, keeping its realised gain visible.
+Fully disposed commodities and accounts are not shown by default;
+with `-E/--empty`, they are shown as zero-units rows, keeping their realised gains and realised XIRR visible.
 With `--tree`, accounts are shown as a tree, with parent rows aggregating the lots beneath them; `--depth` limits and aggregates the displayed rows as usual.